© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

-Now I’m about to get a tony bit ‘evolutionary thinking’ on you in the next paragraph.
-If you choose to pay attention I promise it will pay off:
+Now I’m about to get a tiny bit ‘evolutionary thinking’ on you in the next paragraph.
+If you choose to pay attention I promise it will pay off.

 From an evolutionary perspective, the ‘nicest’ people (especially nice MEN); the people who like to please people, only have to be nice because they don’t have too many mating “options”.
 Why is this?
 Well, because, people who have many, many ‘options’ and potential suitors at their door rarely even have the brain space to go out of their way to please people.
 There simply is no need to please, because there is always a 10/10 option out there for them.
 Their life is far too exciting, and the other high status people they hang around are far too engaging.

 So, whether you truly are a ‘bad catch’ (you’re not!) or a bad potential mate or not, being overly ‘nice’ and agreeable STILL sends this subconscious message to people: I don’t have too many options at my door.